SekaiCTF 2024 Tagless Writeup

 script-src `self`;

-With the above code, a browser is instructed to ignore any script sources that do not come from the page’s origin at http://127.0.0.1:5000.
-Should we now try to inject a JavaScript snippet like the following, it will not work:
+Because of this CSP, browsers ignore any script sources that come from somewhere other than the page’s origin at http://127.0.0.1:5000.
+Should an attacker now try to inject a JavaScript snippet like the following, it gets blocked.

 <script>